 In the first article in our series on SAP Ariba S/4HANA migrations we discussed the inevitability of the need to upgrade – and recommended doing so sooner rather than later.

-However, there isn’t a one-size-fits-all method when it comes to making the transition to S/4HANA.
+However, there isn’t a one-size-fits-all method when it comes to making the transition to SAP S/4HANA.
 Which approach you choose will depend upon your current situation.
 Here’s a look at each option:

 This is the recommended ‘best practice’ approach from SAP.
 It allows you to start from scratch with a new implantation.
-This is the path to take if you don’t have an existing SAP system, you’re not on an SAP ERP system of any sort, you don’t have a deployed ERP system, or you have ECC but you want to start with a fresh implementation.
+This is the path to take if you don’t have an existing SAP system, you’re not on an SAP ERP system of any sort, such as SAP Business Suite, you don’t have a deployed ERP system, or you have ECC but you want to start with a fresh implementation.
 In a Greenfield deployment, any customization done on SAP ECC 6 is completely wiped away during implementation.
 This approach might be the best choice for your company if:

 - Your ECC system is out of date and/or deployed many years ago.

 - Your business model has changed because you have acquired or divested business or facets of the business.

 - Current business processes do not support long-term strategies.

 - Key value drivers include landscape consolidation and process harmonization.

 Greenfield is the least complex of the three choices and gives you the maximum agility with the option to deploy S/4HANA as a cloud deployment.